Los Angeles Dodgers: Fan support

+Attendance records

-The Dodgers have a loyal fanbase, evidenced by the fact that the Dodgers were the first MLB team to attract more than 3 million fans in a season (in 1978), and accomplished that feat six more times before any other franchise did it once.
-The Dodgers drew at least 3 million fans for 15 consecutive seasons from 1996 to 2010, the longest such streak among all MLB teams.
-The team's largest fan club, Pantone 294 (a reference to the Pantone code of Dodger blue), regularly travel to away games to cheer for the Dodgers.
+In 1978 the Dodgers became the first MLB team to attract more than three million fans in a season, and repeated the feat six more times before any other franchise reached three million fans overall.
+The Dodgers drew at least three million fans for 15 consecutive seasons from 1996 to 2010, the longest such streak among all MLB teams.
+The team's largest fan club, Pantone 294 (a reference to the Pantone code of Dodger blue), regularly travels to away games to cheer for the Dodgers.
+The Dodgers have regularly placed in the top three in attendance, or have led the league numerous times since 2000, excluding the 2020 season; the Dodgers have recently led the league in attendance for nine straight seasons going back to 2013.

 On July 3, 2007, Dodgers management announced that total franchise attendance, dating back to 1901, had reached 175 million, a record for all professional sports.
 In 2007, the Dodgers set a franchise record for single-season attendance, attracting over 3.8 million fans.
 On March 28, 2008, the Dodgers set the world record for the largest attendance for a single baseball game during an exhibition game against the Boston Red Sox at the Los Angeles Memorial Coliseum in honor of the Dodgers' 50th anniversary, with 115,300 fans in attendance.
 In 2009, the Dodgers led MLB in total attendance.
 The Dodger baseball cap is consistently in the top three in sales.

+Primarily, Dodgers fans originate from most of southern or central California and also parts of southern Nevada.
+The fanbase has also extended out to states across the southwest such as Arizona, New Mexico and even western Texas.
+In 2015, Vivid Seats reported that the Dodgers were the most popular MLB team in Utah based on ticket sales.
+Dodgers' away games throughout the US will usually attract substantial numbers of expats and traveling fans.

-Given the team's proximity to Hollywood, numerous celebrities can often be seen attending home games at Dodger Stadium.
-Celebrities such as co-owner Magic Johnson, Mary Hart, DaBaby, Larry King, Tiger Woods, Alyssa Milano, Shia LaBeouf, Lana Del Rey, Mila Kunis and Ashton Kutcher are known to frequently attend Dodger games, with some sitting at field box seats behind home plate where they sign autographs for fellow Dodger fans.
+Home games often draw Hollywood celebrities, including team co-owner Magic Johnson, Flea, Mary Hart, DaBaby, Larry King, Tiger Woods, Alyssa Milano, Shia LaBeouf, George Lopez, Lana Del Rey, Mila Kunis and Ashton Kutcher.
+Some sit at field box seats behind home plate where they sign autographs for fellow Dodger fans.
 Actor Bryan Cranston is a lifelong Dodger fan.

-Primarily, Dodgers fans are from their own location in southern California and also parts of southern Nevada.
-However, there are also numerous strong pockets of supporters in Mexico due to the impact of players such as Fernando Valenzuela or more recently; Julio Urias and the fanbase is ever present throughout Asian countries such as South Korea and Japan, and their away games throughout the US will usually attract substantial numbers of expats and traveling fans.